rdeneau/formation-fsharp/en/fsharp-training-05-pattern-matching.md

 ---

-# Exercices
+# Exercises

-Les exercices suivants sur https://exercism.org/tracks/fsharp peuvent se résoudre avec des active patterns :
+The following exercises on https://exercism.org/tracks/fsharp can be solved with active patterns :

 - Collatz Conjecture *(easy)*
 - Darts *(easy)*